 After having cataract surgery, most patients experience a rapid improvement in vision without pain or restrictions in activity.
 Numerous studies have shown that cataract surgery can greatly improve quality of life and make common tasks, such as reading and driving, much easier and safer.
 According to a survey conducted by the American Society of Cataract and Refractive Surgery (ASCRS), more than 98% of cataract patients have improved vision after surgery.

 Every patient who may be a candidate for cataract surgery receives a customized, comprehensive evaluation by the doctors and staff at Eye Surgeons of Indiana prior to scheduling surgery.
 This includes a number of tests to determine if cataracts are significantly affecting vision quality.
 Other eye conditions that may impact surgical results are identified and treated as well.
 A thorough discussion about the type of IOL to be used during surgery is completed during the evaluation.
 If both eyes require surgery, they are scheduled one eye at a time, typically a week or two apart.
 Most surgeries at Eye Surgeons of Indiana are performed at Surgical Care Center, an ultra-modern facility designed specifically for cataract surgery.
-A courtesy shuttle providing door-to-door service to Surgical Care Center is available at no additional cost.

 Advanced surgical techniques used at Eye Surgeons of Indiana allow a fast, pain-free experience for most patients.
 An intravenous (IV) sedative is given for comfort throughout the procedure.
 In most cases, eye drops are the only form of anesthesia necessary.
 A board-certified anesthesiologist is present at every case.
 Most surgeries take only 10-15 minutes, although patients typically are at Surgical Care Center for approximately 2 hours the day of surgery.